elysiumstation/black/docs/about/intro/resources.md

 # Resources

-Learn about Planq with the list of official resources. {synopsis}
+Learn about Black with the list of official resources. {synopsis}

 ::: tip
 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧